ClickCease

 By staying vigilant, owners can stop squatters from using tax payments as leverage in an adverse possession case.
 And if you’re dealing with a complicated property situation or simply want a fast, hassle-free solution, we buy houses in Portland and can help you move forward quickly.

 A lot of false ideas exist about the rights of squatters, mainly in Oregon.
-A common misunderstanding is that someone can move into a house and claim ownership right away after a short time.
+A common misunderstanding is that someone can move into a house and claim ownership rights after a short time.

 As it turns out, adverse possession needs ten years of open and continuous occupancy, along with some other strict requirements.
 Another common misunderstanding is that squatters are not protected by the law.
 In reality, once they move in, owners must follow the law to get rid of them.